 3. Svago – For Back Pain

-This Svago will give you the full benefits of virtually weightless experience.
+This Svago will give you the full benefits of a virtually weightless experience.
 It comes with a variety of features that target back pain like heat therapy and deep-tissue massage.

 It does everything you could dream a recliner could do and more.

 Zero-Gravity – The zero gravity feature will give you unparalleled versatility, relief, and pleasure.
 It’s modeled after NASA’s zero-gravity technology, so you know that it’s reliable.
 This feature elevates your feet above the heart level to facilitate blood flow and allow you to heal and recuperate on its own.